ymzEmre/codecom/README.md

 ## Features

-- leightweight [number]kb minified & gzipped
+- leightweight 8kb minified & gzipped
 - No dependencies
 - Easy to use
-- No need to adjust initial configurations
 - No magic, just simple use and effective.

 ## Installation